brennanbutler01/cs6750-hci/section-2.md

 ---

-## Normon - Cognitive Engineering CH 3
+## Norman - Cognitive Engineering CH 3

 **Cognitive Engineering** attempts to apply cognitive science to computers.
 Understand principles behind human action relevant for engineering design, and to devise systems that are pleasant to use.